Hakkiri/jira-connector/README.md

 You can then visit the specified URL, which will display a page asking you to allow or deny the request for access.
 Allowing access will display a verifier code.
-Once you have this code, you can swap out your current OAuth token for an Access Token with all the permissions of your account; jira-connector provides a function to help with this:
+Once you have this code, you can swap out your current OAuth token for an Access Token with all the permissions of your account; hakkiri-jira-connector provides a function to help with this:

 ```javascript
 var JiraClient = require('./index.js');